-How many 125ml glasses are in a magnum?
+How many bottles are in a magnum of red wine?

 The simple answer is supply and demand.
 There are fewer magnums made, so the smaller inventory means they can charge more than just the equivalent of two bottles.
 To be fair, the supply costs for off-size bottles are typically higher too.

 What’s bigger than a magnum?

 In general though, a “magnum” is the equivalent of two regular bottles of wine; a “double magnum” or “Jeroboam” is four; a “Methuselah” is eight; a “Salmanazar,” 12; a “Balthazar,” 16; and a “Nebuchadnezzar,” 20.

 What is a double magnum?

 A “magnum” is 1.5 liters, or the equivalent of two bottles, and if you double that, you’d have a “double magnum,” at 3 liters.
 (A 3-liter bottle is also known as a “jeroboam” in Champagne and Burgundy, but in Bordeaux, a jeroboam is 4.5 liters.)

 Who makes magnum wine?

 It further explained that Magnum Tonic Wine was produced by JWN Jamaica on behalf of the brand owner and related company Lascelles Ltd.

 Methuselahs are 6 Litres of Champagne and are equal to 8 Standard Champagne Bottles.